Duke Ellington And His Orchestra

 - but then, I think the same of Mozart.)

-Ellington recorded with singers from Mae West to Billy Holiday to Teresa Brewer; he played with jazz figures from Sidney Bechet and Django
+Ellington recorded with singers from Mae West to Billie Holiday to Teresa Brewer; he played with jazz figures from Sidney Bechet and Django

 Reinhardt to Charles Mingus and John Coltrane.
 But mostly what he did was lead his own